spineo/quotations/index.md

 In this file, you can also change the default 'UTC' timezone if needed (in my case, I set _TIME_ZONE = 'US/Eastern'_).
 As we move along, we will make additional changes to this configuration file.

+In order to map our ERD created earlier to the database using the built-in Django Object Relation Mapping (ORM) we will edit the file _myquotes/models.py_ and include the classes (that subclass _django.db.models.Model_) and map to the database tables and the class variables, which map to the database fields.

 ## Data Loader Scripts

 ## References